Catholic Church in New Zealand: Demographics

 In the 2013 census, 47.65 percent of the population identified themselves as Christians, while another 41.92 percent indicated that they had no religion and around 7 percent affiliated with other religions.
 The main Christian denominations are: Catholics (12.61 percent); Anglicans (11.79 percent), Presbyterians (8.47 percent), and Christians not further defined (5.54 percent).
 The 2013 census has shown an actual decline in Catholic adherents with a fall of some 16,000 members.
 However, the 2013 census also showed that the decline in the membership of the mainline non-Catholic denominations was greater, and that the Catholic Church had become the largest New Zealand Christian denomination, passing the Anglican Church for the first time in history.
 The percentage of Catholics in the 1901 census was 14 percent, though at that time the church was only the third largest denomination.

 Regionally, the West Coast and Taranaki have the largest proportion of Catholics: 16.8 percent and 15.5 percent respectively at the 2013 census.
 Meanwhile, Tasman and Gisborne have the lowest proportion of Catholics at 7.4 percent and 8.2 percent respectively.

 Approximately 25 percent of New Zealand Catholics regularly attend Sunday Mass compared to 60 percent in the late 1960s.
 In recent times numbers of priests, nuns and brothers have declined, and the involvement of laypeople has increased.
 There are 530 priests and 1,200 men and women religious.
-At the start of 2017, there were 26 men training to be priests at Holy Cross Seminary.
+In 2024, there were 18 men training to be priests at Holy Cross Seminary.

 Social and political engagement

 Catholic organisations in New Zealand are involved in community activities including education; health and care services; chaplaincy to prisons, rest homes, and hospitals; social justice and human rights advocacy.
-Catholic charities active in New Zealand include the St Vincent de Paul Society and Caritas Internationalis.
+Catholic charities active in New Zealand include the St Vincent de Paul Society and Caritas Aotearoa New Zealand.